-Owing to difference in coverage, timing, valuation and classification of exchange record vis- à-vis customs records, the figures in this publication are likely to differ from those released by the Pakistan Bureau of Statistics, Statistics Division of the Ministry of Economic Affairs and Statistics.
+Owing to difference in coverage, timing, valuation and classification of exchange record vis- à-vis customs records, the figures in this publication are likely to differ from those released by the Pakistan Bureau of Statistics.
 Over longer intervals, however, these differences will tend to minimize.
 Due to rounding off separate items, totals may show minor differences.